cbarnett427/Pyxify/README.md

-## Quibble-Web-Browser
+## Pyxify Web Browser

-This is a Python-based web browser.
+A Python-based web browser.
 It contains the following:
 - Landing page
 - New Tab page
 - Easylist adblocker